matteo14c/HaploCoV/README.md

 Should you find any issue, please contact me at matteo.chiara@unimi.it , or open an issue here on github.
 <hr>

-## Step by step procedure
+## Running HaploCoV

 ## #1 Compile a metadata table in HaploCoV format

 All the tools and utilities in HaploCov operate on a large metadata table in tsv format (*HaploCoV* format from here onward).
-This table contains the required metadata (extracted from "metadata.tsv" or equivalent files) and the collection of allele variants for every SARS-CoV-2 genome included in the analyses.
-If you obtained your data from **GISAID** you can obtain a metadata table in *Haplocov* format by using the *addToTable.pl* utility.
+If you obtained your data from **GISAID** you can format your data in *Haplocov* format by using the *addToTable.pl* utility.
 If data were downloaded from Nexstrain, you can use *NextStrainToHaploCov.pl* instead (see below).

 ## HaploCoV format for metadata
 An example of the data format used by HaploCoV (HaploCoV format) is reported in the table below: